mikepan/GameEngineBook/text/02-FirstGame.md

 To follow the progress of the instruction steps, we have other folders.
 Copy the whole folder onto your computer to work from there.
 These are the folders we will be using:

-**\** Book\Chapter02\game\_my **\** -The semi-empty folder structure to be filled as you advance in the chapter.
+- **Book/Chapter02/game\_my** -The semi-empty folder structure to be filled as you advance in the chapter.

-\Book\Chapter02\game\_progress\-The same folder structure but filled with files of different snapshots.
+- **Book/Chapter02/game\_progress** -The same folder structure but filled with files of different snapshots.
 Every file is named after the original name plus a progress number-for example, game.1.blend, game.1.blend, //assets/shark.8.blend.
 To use them, you need to rename the file to the original name and copy to the right folder in "game\_my" folder.

-\Book\Chapter02\game\_final\-The final as of the end of this exercise; use for reference.
+- **Book/Chapter02/game\_final** -The final as of the end of this exercise; use for reference.

-\Book\Chaper02\references\-Files to support the making of the game.
+- **Book/Chaper02/references** -Files to support the making of the game.

 For the rest of the chapter, we will refer to the files from your //game\_my/ top folder.

 ## Modeling